fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 <img src="../img/c80d95544cc3436a.png" alt="c80d95544cc3436a.png"  width="624.00" />

-Send the prompt to test configured MCP server:
+Send the prompt to test the `context7` configured MCP server:

 ```bash
 use context7 tools to look up how to implement flex grid in react mui library